dharple/detox/README.md

 make install
 ```

-If that during the configure or make steps, run
+If that fails during the configure or make steps, run
 ```
 autoreconf --install
 ./configure